bsc-s2/pykit/request/README.md

         at the same time.
 Generally this attribute is null in post request.

     -   `headers`:
         a python dict contains request headers.
-It must contains the 'Host' header.
+It must contain the 'Host' header.

     -   `body`:
         a string contains the request payload.
 In non-post request, If you do not want to sign